maiterivas/Data-Doctors-Project-4/README.md

 Pandas will be used to clean and prepare the data.
 SciKitLearn will be used to scale the data.
 We will compare the efficacy of the RandomForestClassifier and the DecisionTreeClassifier.

 ### Showcasing Results
 Our front end will be an interactive webpage that takes in user provided symptoms and returns a disease that is predicted to be associated with those symptoms.
+Please find our slideshow with more extensive details [here](https://docs.google.com/presentation/d/1vGISH59ENi883PPaczwJf3Uf1-MP1FOmoFwQ7Pr13cg/edit?usp=sharing).

 ### If time
 Our webpage will also return a list of resources/further reading for the user to investigate should they want to learn more about the disease.
 Additionally, we would like to feature a tab with Tableau created visualziations on major disease trends based on our data.